LimaYes/ElasticPrototypeWallet/README.md

 ----
 ## What is XEL? ##
-Nxt is a decentralized supercomputer based on cryptography and blockchain technology.
+XEL is a decentralized supercomputer based on cryptography and blockchain technology.

 ----
 ## Get it! ##